jasonaaronwilson/c-armyknife-lib/src-doc/buffer.md

 Extract a newly allocated string that contains the bytes from start to end (appending a zero byte to make sure it's a legal C string).

+## @function buffer_from_string

+Return a buffer initialized with the contents of a particular string.
+The trailing NUL byte C string terminator byte is not included in the buffer.

 ## @function buffer_get

 Get a single byte from a byte array.